-Loops over columns and PFTs previously located in the top level driver routine were moved down into science subroutines to provide opportunities for vectorization.
-In CLM3, the highest level loops in the driver routine run over clumps for each MPI process and provide for OpenMP and Cray Streaming parallelism.
+Loops over columns and PFTs previously located in the top-level driver routine were moved down into science subroutines to provide opportunities for vectorization.
+In CLM3.0, the highest level loops in the driver routine run over clumps for each MPI process and provide for OpenMP or Cray Streaming parallelism.
 Science subroutines, called within these loops, are passed local clump bounds for gridcells, landunits, columns, and PFTs as needed.
 Relevant filters, in the form of counts and vectors of array indices, are also passed as needed to science subroutines.

-Figure 3 shows a portion of a high level loop from the driver routine.
+Figure 3 shows a portion of a high-level loop from the driver routine.
 First, the number of clumps assigned to the process is obtained and stored in nclumps.
 The subsequent loop over all clumps is wrapped with OpenMP and Cray Streaming directives to support shared memory parallelism.
 Within the loop, the bounds for gridcells, landunits, columns, and PFTs are obtained for the clump being processed by calling get_clump_bounds().
-Then a science subroutine, Hydrology1(), is called and passed the column and PFT bounds as well as the non-lake filters for columns and PFTs for the clump being processed.
-Additional science subroutines are subsequently called within the same loop.
-The driver routine consists primarily of two such high level loops which call most of the science subroutines used by the model.
+Then a science subroutine, Hydrology1(), is called and passed the column and PFT bounds as well as the